Early Life and Education

-Robert D. Ziff was born in 1967.
-His mother, Barbara Ingrid Beitz, had parents recognized for helping Jews during World War II.
-His father, William Bernard Ziff Jr., was a media magnate who built the Ziff-Davis publishing empire.
-Ziff studied electrical and computer engineering at Harvard University, graduating magna cum laude.
-He then graduated first in his class from Cornell Law School in 1992 and served as editor of the Cornell Law Review.
+Robert D. Ziff was born in 1967 in New York City.
+He is the son of William Bernard Ziff Jr., a media magnate who built the Ziff-Davis magazine empire, and Barbara Ingrid Beitz.
+Ziff's mother's parents were recognized as 'Righteous among the Nations' for saving Jews during World War II.
+Robert studied electrical and computer engineering at Harvard University, graduating magna cum laude.
+He later pursued law at Cornell Law School, graduating first in his class in 1992 and serving as editor of the Cornell Law Review.

 Rise to Success